barneydesmond/blog/_posts/2012-01-30-guilty-crown-bd-vol-1.markdown

 ---
 layout: post
-title: Guilty Crown BD Vol 1
+title: Guilty Crown bluray volume 1
 ---

 {% include post_header.html %}

-So the reason I bought the aforementioned bluray drive: **Guilty Crown**.
+So the reason I bought the aforementioned bluray drive: **[Guilty Crown](http://www.guilty-crown.jp/)**.
 It was heavily oversold for what it ended up being, and almost bests Index/Railgun for the [chuu-ni byou](http://en.dic.pixiv.net/a/Chuunibyou) crown.
 I really love [redjuice's](http://redjuicegraphics.com/) designs though, and some of the characters are just so much fun to watch.

 The blurays also come with {% jisho tokuten %} goods, which is what I was really after.
 The first bluray comes with a copy of the storyboard for ep01, prints of the endplate images, a CD with alternate mixes of the themes, and a little booklet with various nice things.

 {% insert_image guilty_crown_bluray_DSC_8337.jpg %}
-Caption: Clear plastic slipcase for the disc and storyboard book, it has some of the "magic lines" sweeping across it
+Caption: Clear plastic slipcase for the disc and storyboard book, it has some of the magic "wisps" sweeping across it

 {% insert_image guilty_crown_bluray_DSC_8350.jpg %}
 Caption: The storyboard book is 210 pages!
 It's always interesting to compare styles between designers (cf. [Ikuhara](http://mamesoku.com/archives/3229700.html), for example)